-5.2 Hierarchical PRES+ Model
+3.2 Hierarchical PRES+ Model

 Embedded systems require sound models along their design cycle.
 PRES+ supports systems modeled at different levels of granularity with transitions representing simple arithmetic operations or complex algorithms.
 However, in order to handle efficiently the modeling of large systems, a mechanism of hierarchical composition is needed so that the model may be constructed in a structured manner, composing simple units fully understandable by the designer.
-Hierarchy can conveniently be used as a form to handle complexity and also to analyze systems at different abstraction levels.

-Hierarchical modeling can be applied along the design process of embedded systems.
+Hierarchical modeling can be conveniently applied along the design process of embedded systems.
 Sometimes the specification or requirements may not be complete or thoroughly understood.
-In a topdown approach, a designer may define the interface to each component and then gradually refine those components.
+In a top-down approach, a designer may define the interface to each component and then gradually refine those components.
 On the other hand, a system may be constructed reusing existing elements such as IP blocks in a bottom-up approach.
-A hierarchical

-PRES+ model can be devised bottom-up, top-down, or by mixing both approaches.
+A hierarchical PRES+ model can be devised bottom-up, top-down, or by mixing both approaches.